 When we talk about the hydration level of sourdough starter, we are referring to the ratio of water to flour in the starter.
 For example, a sourdough starter at 100% hydration contains an equal weight of flour and water, while a 50% hydration starter contains twice as much flour as water by weight.

-In general, the hydration level of the sourdough starter used in a recipe can have a significant impact on the texture and flavor of the final product.
+The hydration level of the sourdough starter used in a recipe can have a significant impact on the texture and flavor of the final product.
 Here are some things to keep in mind when using sourdough starter at different hydration levels:

 - Higher hydration starters (such as those at 100% or more) will produce a wetter, more liquid batter, which results in lighter, airier textures.
-That’ss because the extra water in the starter can help to create more steam during baking, which can lead to a more open crumb structure.
+That's because the extra water in the starter can help to create more steam during baking, which can lead to a more open crumb structure.

 - Lower hydration starters (such as those at 50% or less) will produce a thicker, more dough-like starter, which can result in a denser, chewier texture in baked goods.
 This is because there is less water available to create steam during baking.